GeologyMary S. Hubbard, Head

 GEOL 602.
 Mineral Exploration.
 (3) I, II.
 Geological, geochemical, and geophysical prospecting techniques and their application in the exploration for metallic mineral deposits.
 Three hours rec. a week.
 Pr.: GEOL 503.

 GEOL 605.
 Introduction to Geochemistry.
 (3) II.
 Introduction to the use of inorganic geochemistry in the investigation of geologic processes in the crust, mantle, and surface environment.
 Three hours rec. a week.
 Pr.: CHEM 210, CHEM 230, GEOL 502.

 GEOL 608.
 Optical Mineralogy-Petrography.
 (3) I. Identification of minerals and rocks as crushed fragments and in thin section.
 Two hours lec. and one four-hour lab a week.
 Pr.: GEOL 503 and PHYS 214 or 114.

 GEOL 630.
 Stratigraphy-Sedimentation.
-(4) II.
-Description, classification, correlation, chronology, and paleogeography of sedimentary rock systems and the depositional environments in which they formed.
-Three hours rec. and three hours lab a week.
-Pr.: GEOL 581.
+(3) I. Description, classification, correlation, chronology, and paleogeography of sedimentary rock systems and the depositional environments in which they formed.
+Two hours lec. and three hours lab a week.
+Pr.: GEOL 100 and 103.